-A higher percentage of adults have complex strabismus as a result of scarring from previous strabismus surgery, restriction from orbital trauma, or restriction from other ocular surgeries including glaucoma seton or scleral buckle surgery, the placement of orbital wall implants after trauma, blepharoplasty, dacryocystorhinostomy, pterygium excision or sinus surgery as well as myotoxicity from local anesthesia..201 (Many of these concerns are addressed in Section IIg.
+A higher percentage of adults have complex strabismus as a result of scarring from previous strabismus surgery, restriction from orbital trauma, or restriction from other ocular surgeries, including glaucoma seton or scleral buckle surgery, the placement of orbital wall implants after trauma, blepharoplasty, dacryocystorhinostomy, pterygium excision or sinus surgery as well as myotoxicity from local anesthesia.231 (Many of these concerns are addressed in Section IIG.
 Strabismus Associated with Other Ophthalmic Surgery.)
 Scleromalacia may increase the complexity of both surgery and postoperative recovery.

-A "stretched scar" (weak attachment between muscle and globe) is a common occurrence in adults who have undergone horizontal rectus muscle surgery in childhood.
+A stretched scar, which results in a weak attachment between muscle and sclera, is a common occurrence in adults who have undergone strabismus surgery in childhood.
 Suggestive clinical findings include increased deviation in the field of action of the previously operated muscle.
-It is important to distinguish weak, non-muscular attachments from more robust muscle tissue intraoperatively, as placement of sutures in this non-muscular tissue will lead to early recurrence of the strabismus and further loss of muscle force.
-Slipped or tenuously attached muscle (which sometimes appears like a stretched scar), and lost muscles are more common in adults and make surgical outcomes less predictable.
-They should be approached with great care.
-A meticulous technique is often required to ensure a successful outcome.
+It is important to distinguish weak, nonmuscular attachments from more robust muscle tissue at the time of reoperation, because placement of sutures in this nonmuscular tissue will lead to early recurrence of the problematic strabismus pattern.
+Slipped or tenuously attached muscle (which sometimes appears like a stretched scar), and lost muscles are more common in adults and make surgical outcomes less predictable.433 A meticulous technique is often required to ensure a successful outcome.
 An experienced assistant can be very helpful.
-Sometimes a slipped or lost muscle is readily retrieved by tracing its natural path or by taking advantage of fine attachments, if not yet severed, to adjacent extraocular muscles.
-For example, a slipped inferior rectus muscle may still retain its attachments to the adjacent inferior oblique muscle.
-If the lost muscle cannot be found, waiting a month until likely adhesion to the globe may facilitate recovery of the previously lost segment, as the muscle can now be hooked.
-High-resolution orbital imaging may facilitate surgical planning.
-If this proves technically impossible, a transposition procedure may be considered to replace missing function.
-352,353,380,381
+Sometimes a slipped or lost muscle is readily retrieved by tracing its natural path or by taking advantage of fine attachments to adjacent extraocular muscles.
+For example, a slipped inferior rectus muscle may still retain its attachments to the adjacent inferior oblique muscle, and a slipped or traumatized medial rectus may be found attached to adjacent plica.
+If the lost muscle cannot be identified, waiting 2 to 3 months until likely adhesion to the globe may facilitate recovery because the muscle can then be hooked at its new point of attachment.
+Antagonist contracture may develop as early as 2 weeks in lost muscle.
+If late intervention is preferred, prevention of antagonist contracture should better be provided by early botulinum toxin injection into the antagonist muscle434 High-resolution orbital imaging may facilitate surgical planning.
+If this proves technically impossible, a transposition procedure of other extraocular muscles may be considered to improve alignment.
+407, 408, 435, 436